tide-foundation/Tide-h4x-for-Privacy/README.md

       vendorEndpoint: "https://localhost:5001"
     }
     ```
-1. Run the command `npm run serve` to start up a development server and run the application.
+1. Run the command `npm run build`.
+This will compile the website to the /dist folder.
+1. Copy the contents of the dist folder to wherever you serve files.
+This can be via xampp, a htdocs folder or simply placing the contents in your main drive root folder.
-1. You should not be able to login using the account credentials created in section 'Account Creation'
+1. Open index.html.
+You should now be able to login using the account credentials created in section 'Account Creation'

 ### Social